Khaledhamza77/AgenticCRM/README.md

     body: I was charged twice this month, can you please look into it?
     timestamp: 2025-06-28 14:15:00
 ```
-    - message: Can be email or whatsapp.
-    - sender: The sender's email or phone number.
-    - subject: (Optional for WhatsApp) The subject of the message.
-    - name: The sender's name.
-    - body: The main content of the message.
-    - timestamp: The time the message was received (format: YYYY-MM-DD HH:MM:SS).

 3. **Run the Application**: Once your API key is set up and messages are prepared, you can run the CRM application from your Python script:
 ```python